 - 1. Demonstrate progress in terms of overall professional growth since the start of fieldwork. - Demonstrate oral and written communication skills as appropriate to the agency's work. - 3.
 Access existing information and data related to the agency's work. - 4.
 Collect quantitative and/or qualitative data related to the agency's work. - 5.
 Design, plan, implement, and/or evaluate programs related to the agency's work. - 6.
-Describe the agency in terms of the core functions of public health and the ten essential services. - 7.
+Describe the agency in terms of the ten essential public health services. - 7.
 Discuss the agency's work in terms of related course content. - 8.
 Discuss ethical concerns as they arise in the operations of the agency. - 9.
-Discuss strategies and approaches used by the agency to navigate challenges related to human diversity, i.e., variation related to socioeconomic status, gender, gender identity, age, race, ethnicity, sexual identity, and/or disability.
+Discuss strategies and approaches used by the agency to support diversity, equity, and inclusion regarding staff and the people they serve. - 10.
+Articulate how they see themselves as health professionals. - 11.
+Discuss their career plans and interests; their work-related skills, talents, and limitations; and the kinds of work they find engaging and personally rewarding.

-- 10. Articulate how they see themselves as health professionals. - 11.
-Discuss their career plans and interests; their work-related skills, talents, and limitations; and the kinds of work they find engaging and personally rewarding. - 12.
-Develop a network of professional contacts to help them advance in their chosen career.
+12. Develop a network of professional contacts to help them advance in their chosen career.